 Skip to content

-• Working rConfig V6 Core installation at /var/www/html/rconfig
+• A working rConfig V6 Core installation at /var/www/html/rconfig

-• PHP 8.4 or the ability to upgrade (script handles this automatically)
+• PHP 8.4, or the ability to upgrade (the script handles this automatically)

-• Recent manual backup of your system (recommended)
+• A recent, tested manual backup of the system and database

 • Rocky Linux 9.x or higher